mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 The CREATE REST SCHEMA statement is used to create a new or replace an existing REST schema.
 Each REST schema directly maps to a database schema and allows the database schema objects (tables, views and stored procedures) to be exposed via REST endpoints.

 > Note: Adding a REST schema to a REST service does not automatically expose any database schema objects via REST.
-The corresponding `CREATE REST TABLE`, `CREATE REST DUALITY VIEW`, `CREATE REST PROCEDURE` ddl commands need to be called to explicitly expose a database schema object.
+The corresponding `CREATE REST DATA MAPPING VIEW`, `CREATE REST PROCEDURE`, `CREATE REST FUNCTION` ddl commands need to be called to explicitly expose a database schema object.

 Each REST schema belongs to a REST service, which has to be created first.
 One REST service can hold many REST schemas.